Hand, Foot, and Mouth Disease

 A person can lower the risk of being infected by:

-- Disinfecting dirty surfaces and soiled items, including toys.
-First wash the items with soap and water, then disinfect them with a bleach solution (made by following the directions on the bleach container).
+• Cleaning and disinfecting frequently touched surfaces, shared items, dirty surfaces and soiled items, including toys.
+First wash the items with soap and water, then disinfect with a bleach solution (made by following the directions on the bleach container).

-HFMD can cause outbreaks in settings that involve a lot of close contact, such as child care settings.
-To prevent spread to others, children with HFMD should not go to school or child care for at least 24 hours after fever is gone without the use of a fever-reducing medicine.
-If the rash is still present, talk to the child’s healthcare provider about how long to wait for the rash to clear up before it is okay to go back to school or child care.
-A child with sores that are draining fluids should not go to school or child care.
+HFMD can cause outbreaks in settings that involve a lot of close contact, such as childcare settings.
+To prevent spread to others, children with HFMD should not go to school or childcare for at least 24 hours after fever is gone without the use of a fever-reducing medicine.
+If the rash is still present and there are blisters in the mouth and excessive drooling, talk to the child’s healthcare provider about how long to wait before it is okay to go back to school or childcare.
+A child with sores that are draining fluids and does not feel well enough to participate in classroom activities should not go to school or childcare.

 How can I get more information about HFMD?